Matei-Lungu/Mars-ISRU-Sizing-Tool/README.md

 All equations, assumptions, and baseline values are documented in:

 > Lungu, M. (2026). *A Feasibility Study and Trade-off Analysis of In-Situ Resource Utilisation for Interplanetary Missions*.
-University of Manchester.
+Unpublished BEng dissertation, Department of Mechanical and Aerospace Engineering, University of Manchester.

 The subsystem baseline masses are derived from Kleinhenz & Paz (2017) and scaled using a throughput ratio relative to the baseline mission of 30,000 kg propellant over 510 days.